Skip to main content

 After extracting the snapshot, restore the saved nodekey file to preserve node identity:

-sudo cp /opt/redbelly/rbn/nodekey.backup /opt/redbelly/rbn/database/nodekey
+sudo cp -p /opt/redbelly/rbn/nodekey.backup /opt/redbelly/rbn/database/nodekey

 Step 6: Start the node